-A large, authentic Dutch windmill is perhaps the highlight of a visit to Holland; there are also Dutch restaurants, architecture tours, and even wooden shoe carving shows.
+A large, authentic Dutch windmill is perhaps the highlight of a stop in this Midwest vacation spot but there also are Dutch restaurants, architecture tours, and even wooden shoe carving shows.
 If you visit in May, you’ll be treated to the Tulip Time Festival, too!

 Midwest Road Trip: Minnesota Destinations

-Duluth, like many of the Great Lakes towns on this list, offers lots of outdoor activities for families.
+Duluth, like many of the Great Lakes towns on this Midwest vacation list, offers lots of outdoor activities for families.
 It is also home to Great Lakes Aquarium, the only freshwater aquarium in the US.

-Home to the Mall of America (which may be reason enough to visit), Minneapolis has so much to offer visitors.
+Home to the Mall of America (which may be reason enough to visit), Minneapolis and its sister city, St. Paul, have so much to offer visitors.
 Explore the largest mall in the US, or enjoy a number of theater performances.

 Midwest Road Trip: Ohio Destinations

-Sandusky/Lake Erie Shore
+Sandusky/Lake Erie Shore, Ohio

 You can even dine – or stay overnight – at the Historic Golden Lamb Inn & Restaurant.
 Opened in 1803, the Golden Lamb has hosted 12 US presidents and dozens of other US and world dignitaries.

-Midwest Road Trip: North and South Dakota Destinations
+Midwest Road Trip: South Dakota Destinations

 Badlands National Park